 You want to avoid talking about the company that you’re working for and focus on talking about yourself or your role.
 Almost everyone makes this mistake because again, you are comfortable talking about what the company does right now but uncomfortable talking about your role.
 You have to talk about yourself and your role.
 It honestly does not matter what the company does.

 Suppose Chris does ad tech; Tabula does native ads placement.

 You don’t have to go into what native means.
 You don’t have to go into CPM.
 You don’t have to go into analytics.
 You don’t have to go into the tools.

-Only go into it if it is relevant for your role.
+Only go into it if it is relevant to your role.
 Tell them that this is an ad company that does native ad placement, which is all they need to know.
 If they want to know more, they will ask.
-Therefore, you should spend the majority of the time focusing on yourself and only add context if its product-centric.
+Therefore, you should spend the majority of the time focusing on yourself and only add context if it’s product-centric.

 Going back to the last example, let’s assume Chris is an account manager.

 What is relevant about that role that is product-centric?

 I was understanding and built customer empathy.

 That is one of the key traits of the role.
 Focus on that.